 Sessions are 45 minutes in length (sometimes shorter if your child is younger).
 We will meet once a week for the first two to three weeks.
 Then we begin to space the sessions out so your child can practice noticing the changes they are making.

 How many online therapy sessions will my child need?

 Every child is unique, so the exact number is difficult to predict.
 However, the average number of SBFT sessions tends to be 6 -8.
 Most parents see some improvement in their child’s anxiety within 3 -4 sessions.
 I regularly monitor and discuss your child’s progress with you to ensure they are receiving the type of treatment best suited to them.

 Online therapy may not be appropriate for children who are in higher-risk situations, such as those struggling with substance abuse or moderate to severe suicidal thinking.

-What is your fee for online therapy in Illinois?
+What is your fee for online therapy in Illinois and Florida?

 Upon request, I am happy to provide you with a “superbill” that you can use to request reimbursement from your insurance company.